All scholarships

 Who can apply for the Google PhD Fellowship Program 2020 - Africa - African Scholar?+

-Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Various, and be able to relocate to United States for the duration of the programme.
+Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Google, and be able to relocate to United States for the duration of the programme.

 Is the Google PhD Fellowship Program 2020 - Africa - African Scholar fully funded?+